 Since alcoholic beverage ingredient lists will not include casein and lactose, how can you know which are dairy-free?
-There are a few resources to guide you, including Barnivore, an excellent website to help you find vegan wines, beers, and liquors, which will also be free of all dairy products, animal products, and animal byproducts.
+There are a few resources to guide you, including Barnivore, an excellent website to help you find vegan wines, beers, and liquors that will be free of all dairy products, animal products, and animal byproducts.

 Specific Alcohol Brands

 Another way to ensure you are drinking vegan and dairy-free alcoholic products is to check your favorite brands.
-Vegan.com lists brands that are free of animal and dairy products but to be sure you also need to check each brand's site.
+Vegan.com lists brands that are free of animal and dairy products, but to be sure you'll also need to check each brand's site.

-For example, vegan.com lists Absolut, Bacardi Rum, Grey Goose, Hangar 1, Malibu Rum, and Skyy Vodka as liquors that are free of animal goods.
-For beers, they have Budweiser (except their Clamato variety), Coors and Coors Light, Miller Lite, High-Life, and Genuine Draft, Pabst Blue Ribbon, Sierra Nevada Pale Ale, and Yuengling as clear and free of animal products.
+For example, vegan.com lists: Absolut, Bacardi Rum, Grey Goose, Hangar 1, Malibu Rum, and Skyy Vodka as liquors that are free of animal goods.
+For vegan beers, they have Budweiser (except their Clamato variety), Coors and Coors Light, Miller Lite (High-Life and Genuine Draft), Pabst Blue Ribbon, Sierra Nevada Pale Ale, and Yuengling as clear and free of animal products.
 Their vegan wine list includes Charles Shaw (red wines only), Frey Vineyards, The Vegan Vine, Red Truck Wines, and Yellowtail (red wines only; not white or rosé).

 Since some brands have exceptions for certain varieties of their products, it is best to call or check with each brand.
 Products change over time and companies don't always notify the public or other vegan or dairy-free websites to help keep them up-to-date for consumers.